mpaolino/qrlib/README.rst

 ==========================================================================================================================
-WARNING: This project is old and unmaintained.
+WARNING: This project is VERY old and unmaintained (Python 2).
 I don't have any use for it anymore, if you do, please consider taking over
 ==========================================================================================================================